bertmelis/bertmelis.github.io/_posts/2022-08-23-1-RHEL9-and-msmtp.md

 I surely could download the source code and install all the dependencies and tools to build and install.
 However, I don't want to clutter my base system with all these one-time tools.
 So I decided to build it in a container.
 I'm way out of my comfort zone here.

-After some trial and error and browsing for solutions I ended up with this result.
+After some trial and error and browsing for solutions, I ended up with this result.

 ### Preparation